La Jenelle, Oxnard, CA

 This snarl was La Jenelle.

-That was quite a long time ago,
+That was quite a long time ago.

-as you see, she was made of steel
+As you see, she was made of steel

 that is now rust brown, brown rust,

-about a hundred yards of steel walls
+over a hundred yards of steel,

-and steel girders, and steel pipes,
+walls and girders, and steel pipes,

 and decks and steps and bulkheads—